To use this theme on any Sphinx based documentation, follow these steps:

 Edit your conf.py file:

-html_theme = 'jupyter_alabaster_theme'
+jupyter_alabaster_theme:html_theme = 'jupyter_alabaster_theme'

 ...